 The underwater world is a fascinating and mysterious place, full of incredible creatures and stunning natural features.
 And for many people, pushing the limits of what’s possible underwater is a thrilling challenge.
 From diving deeper than anyone has gone before to swimming longer distances or holding their breath for incredible amounts of time, the pursuit of underwater world records has captivated adventurers and athletes for decades.

 In this blog post, we’ll explore some of the most impressive and awe-inspiring underwater world records ever achieved.
-Let’s dive in and take a closer look at the people who have dedicated their lives to exploring the depths.
+Let’s dive in and take a closer look at the people who have dedicated their lives to pushing the boundaries through their extraordinary record attempts.

 Longest Distance Swam Underwater With One Breath Using Fins (Open Water, Male)

-The newest male record for the longest underwater swim on one breath using fins was set by Danish freediver Stig Severinsen.
+Danish freediver Stig Severinsen set the newest male record for the longest underwater swim on one breath using fins.
 Severinsen swam 202 meters (662.73 feet) underwater on a single breath in La Paz, Baja California Sur, Mexico.
 Stig’s effort surpassed the previous record by an impressive 25 meters (82 feet), which was set by Carlos Coste (Venezuela) on the 9 September, 2016.

 Stig wanted to attempt this record to inspire children and to raise awareness to protect our ocean, including the wildlife that lives there.